awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **To verify that the administrative template files are correctly installed**

-1. On your directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.
+1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.

 1. Expand the forest \(**Forest:*FQDN***\)\.